railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_stocks.rst

 *Defining a new inventory operation.*

 Give a name (for example 'Initial Inventory' or 'Lost Product XYZ') and a date for each inventory operation.
 You can then enter data about the quantities available for each product by location.
 Start by showing the location, for example 'Stock', and then select the product.
-Once the product has been selected, Open ERP automatically completes the actual quantity that it thinks is available for that product in the location shown.
+Open ERP automatically completes the actual quantity actually available for that product in the location shown.
 You can then change that value to correct the value in stock.

 Enter data for a single line in your inventory: